martin12333/marti-onedrive/Non-24-Hour--Sleep-Disorder/nap,sleep,rest-time-tracker-apps-24bf.f8.md

 C:\Users\marti\OneDrive\Non-24-Hour--Sleep-Disorder\24bu---tracker --- diigo - martin12333 - page 49 Generate Report.md
 [[24bu---tracker --- diigo - martin12333 - page 49 Generate Report]]

+# 24bu

+track
+bearable
+N24
+notification
+export
+discord

+nov 23 28

+You can use the AutoSheet Tasker plugin to log notifications from specific apps on your phone automatically.
+For example, you can use it to log notifications from your banking apps to keep track of your daily expenditures.
+It can also be used to automatically log fitness data, home automation data, and location data.
+Furthermore, experienced Tasker users can utilize the new plugin to store Tasker Variables in a spreadsheet.

 # keywords

 nap, sleep, rest time tracker apps